 - You can preview and switch templates at any time without losing your site’s content.

+How much you can customize your site’s style depends on the template.
 To learn about the specific style options for your template, visit our template guides.

-As browsers and user needs evolve, we update our templates and the Squarespace platform to keep up with new trends, and to ensure all Squarespace sites run at peak efficiency.
+As browser and user needs evolve, we update our templates and the Squarespace platform to keep up with new trends, and to ensure all Squarespace sites run at peak efficiency.

 Note: Developers who’ve enabled the Squarespace Developer Platform won’t receive template-specific updates.

-Why can't I control how my content looks on a per-page basis?
+Can I control how my content looks on a per-page basis?

 Why don’t I have total control over every style attribute on my site?

 Every Squarespace template has been crafted by our Design Team.
 Our designers develop style rules for each template that help you create a beautiful website without starting from scratch or needing advanced design skills.
 They also employ the latest coding techniques to ensure that your site is compatible with modern browsers and mobile devices.

 To help your site stay consistent, and to prevent conflict between different elements, templates have pre-determined style tweaks with set parameters.
 Advanced users can further modify their site’s code with Code Injection, Code Blocks, CSS Editing, or the Squarespace Developer Platform.